-I am aware that there are groups that have done mission work this summer and there are some that, of course, have had to cancel.
-You can click HERE for an access point just for you to help you and your child make a decision about missions (or not) in 2020 (it shows links to important health organizations), and if you have decided it is not the right decision there is also a very viable alternative while still "doing missions" right here in your hometown.
+I am aware that there are groups that DID so mission work last summer and there are some that, of course, had to cancel.
+You can click HERE for an access point just for you to help you and your child make a decision about missions (or not) in 2021 (it shows links to important health organizations), and if you have decided it is not the right decision there is also a very viable alternative while still "doing missions" right here in your hometown.
 Well, actually it is RIGHT HERE in this exciting new course called "NO MONKEY BUSINESS."

 Will my child be able to communicate with me on a regular basis?

 In most cases there is a high possibility of good communication.
 Technology has made it so that groups can send personal emails, updates, and even photos of their ongoing trip to the interested folks back home.
 However, no matter how far technology has advanced, there are still places where it might be troublesome to call home every day.

 There are some places without electricity or phone lines.
 That can be pretty nerve racking when you go for a few days without one word!
 Here are some good rules of thumb to consider concerning communication with your child and their mission group.